dustinpfister/blog_posts/_posts/canvas-example-pop-the-lock.md

 ## 5 - Conclusion

 This was a quick, and fun little project that I put together in a flash, but is all ready starting to feel like a game.
 However there is still a great deal of room for improvement with it also, and I have yet to find a way to turn this kind of project into some more distinct from what I am cloning so that it is not just a knock off.

 I like to try to keep the projects in these canvas examples posts fairly simple and basic though so that I do not have to write an extremely lengthly amount of written content outlining the example.
+However this one is starting to get a little involved and I also have a lot more ideas that I keep writing down on my todo list for this one.
+The original game that I cloned off of was all ready a little addictive, but I found myself loosing interest fairly quick still.
+I thought to myself, hey this game is pretty cool actually, and it is so simple too, but it would be even better if it had these features.